 To ensure all private and public activity on public right-of-way is conducted in a safe manner that does not destroy public property, the City issues various permits.
 Permits range from excavation to banners to news racks.
-To determine if a permit is required for your needs, please call (562) 431-2527 x1326.
+To determine if a permit is required for your needs, and if your work coincides with a current paving and/or slurry moratorium, please call (562) 431-2527 x1326.
 In order to recover costs, a fee will be collected at the time of obtaining a permit.
-Links to various permit forms and fee information can be found below:
+Links to various permit forms, fee information, and a paving/slurry moratorium map can be found below:

 Application for a Public Works Permit